MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 #### Task 1: Update and deploy application after adding release gates

-In this task, you will first generate some alerts for the Canary Web App, followed by tracking the release process with the release gates enabled.
+In this task, you will first generate some alerts for the DevTest Web App, followed by tracking the release process with the release gates enabled.

-1. From the Azure Portal, browse to the **Canary Web App** Resource deployed earlier.
+1. From the Azure Portal, browse to the **DevTest Web App** Resource deployed earlier.
 2. From the Overview pane, notice the **URL** field showing the Hyperlink of the web application.
 Click this link, which redirects you to the EShopOnWeb web application in the browser.
 3. To simulate a **Failed Request**, add **/discount** to the URL, which will result in an error message, since that page does not exist.
 Refresh this page several times to generate multiple events.
-4. From the Azure Portal, in the "Search resources, services and docs" field, enter **Application Insights** and select the **Canary-AppInsights** Resource created in the previous exercise.
+4. From the Azure Portal, in the "Search resources, services and docs" field, enter **Application Insights** and select the **DevTest-AppInsights** Resource created in the previous exercise.
 Next, navigate to **Alerts**.
 5. There should be at least **1** new alert in the list of results, having a **Severity 2** enter **Alerts** to open the Alerts Service of Azure Monitor.
 6. Notice there should be at least **1** Failed_Alert with **Severity 2 - Warning** showing up in the list.
 This got trigger when you validated the non-existing website URL address in the previous exercise.